NuclearBurning.jl

 Initialize StellarModel and evaluate equations and jacobian

 We do not have a working initial condition yet.
 We require pressure, temperature profiles.
 One simple available initial condition is that of an n=1 polytrope.
 This sets the pressure and density and computes the temperature from the EOS.
 The luminosity is initialized by assuming pure radiative transport for the temperature gradient produced by the polytrope.
+Information of the model at its present and following step are required at the beginning, the function compute_starting_model_properties! takes care of setting this up.

 n = 3